Nuclei-Software/nuclei-sdk/doc/source/overview.rst

 .. note::

-    Since 0.5.0 release of Nuclei SDK, we need to use Nuclei Studio >= 2023.10 or Nuclei Toolchain
-    >=2023.10 to build and run it, see release changelog.
+    This is Nuclei N100 SDK which is modified based on **Nuclei SDK 0.5.0** to support Nuclei 100 series CPU.

+    If you are looking for Nuclei SDK for Nuclei 200/300/600/900/1000 CPU, please refer to https://doc.nucleisys.com/nuclei_sdk

-The **Nuclei Software Development Kit (SDK)** is an open-source software platform to speed up the software development of SoCs based on Nuclei Processor Cores.
+The **Nuclei N100 Software Development Kit (SDK)** is an open-source software platform to speed up the software development of SoCs based on Nuclei Processor 100 series Cores.

-This Nuclei SDK is built based on the |NMSIS|, user can access all the APIs provided by |NMSIS| and also the APIs that provided by Nuclei SDK which mainly for on-board peripherals access such as GPIO, UART, SPI and I2C, etc.
+This Nuclei N100 SDK is built based on the modified |NMSIS| for N100 and also the APIs that provided by Nuclei N100 SDK which mainly for on-board peripherals access such as UART etc.

-Nuclei SDK provides a good start base for embedded developers which will help them simplify software development and improve time-to-market through well-designed software framework.
+Nuclei N100 SDK provides a good start base for embedded developers which will help them simplify software development and improve time-to-market through well-designed software framework.

 .. note::

-    To get a pdf version of this documentation, please click `Nuclei SDK Document`_
+    To get a pdf version of this documentation, please click `Nuclei N100 SDK Document`_

 .. _overview_design_arch:

 Design and Architecture
 -----------------------

-The Nuclei SDK general design and architecture are shown in the block diagram as below.
+The Nuclei N100 SDK general design and architecture are shown in the block diagram as below.

 .. _figure_overview_1:

 .. figure:: /asserts/images/nuclei_sdk_diagram.png
    :width: 80 %
    :align: center
-   :alt: Nuclei SDK Design and Architecture Diagram
+   :alt: Nuclei N100 SDK Design and Architecture Diagram

-   Nuclei SDK Design and Architecture Diagram
+   Nuclei N100 SDK Design and Architecture Diagram

-As :ref:`figure_overview_1` shown, The Nuclei SDK provides the following features:
+As :ref:`figure_overview_1` shown, The Nuclei N100 SDK provides the following features:

-* Nuclei Core API service is built on top of |NMSIS|, so silicon vendors of Nuclei processors can easily port their SoCs to Nuclei SDK, and quickly evaluate software on their SoC.
+* Nuclei Core API service is built on top of |NMSIS|, so silicon vendors of Nuclei processors can easily port their SoCs to Nuclei N100 SDK, and quickly evaluate software on their SoC.
-* **NMSIS-NN** and **NMSIS-DSP** library can be also used in Nuclei SDK, and the prebuilt libraries are included in **NMSIS/Library** folder of Nuclei SDK.
-* Mainly support two Nuclei Processor based SoCs, :ref:`design_soc_evalsoc` and :ref:`design_soc_gd32vf103`
+* Mainly support :ref:`design_soc_evalsoc`
 * Provided realtime operation system service via :ref:`design_rtos_freertos`, :ref:`design_rtos_ucosii` and :ref:`design_rtos_rtthread`
 * Provided bare-metal service for embedded system software beginners and resource-limited use-cases.
-* Currently Nuclei SDK doesn't define any common device APIs to access GPIO/I2C/SPI/UART devices, which still relies on the device/peripheral APIs from firmware libraries provided by various silicon vendors, such as current supported :ref:`design_soc_gd32vf103`.
 * Applications are logically separated into three parts:

-  - **General applications for all Nuclei Processors**: In the Nuclei SDK software code, the applications provided are all general applications which can run on all Nuclei Processors, with basic UART service to provide ``printf`` function.
+  - **General applications for Nuclei 100 series Processors**: In the Nuclei N100 SDK software code, the applications provided are all general applications which can run on all Nuclei Processors, with basic UART service to provide ``printf`` function.
-  - **Nuclei Demo SoC applications**: These applications are not included in the Nuclei SDK software code, and it is *maintained separately*, which will use resource from Nuclei Demo SoC and its evaluation boards to develop applications, which will not be compatible with different boards.
+  - **Nuclei Eval SoC applications**: These applications are not included in the Nuclei N100 SDK software code, and it is *maintained separately*, which will use resource from Nuclei Demo SoC and its evaluation boards to develop applications, which will not be compatible with different boards.
-  - **GD32VF103 SoC applications**: These applications are not included in the Nuclei SDK software code, and it is *maintained separately*, which will use resource from GD32VF103 SoC and its evaluation boards to develop applications, which will not be compatible with different boards.

 .. _overview_getstarted: